 From lower pay rates to convenient tax breaks, there are a host of benefits of hiring minors to work for your business.
 Teenage workers often have flexible schedules, especially during the summertime, and many are energetic, hungry to learn and determined to do a good job, knowing that it helps them just as much as it does their employer.

 But even with those advantages, business owners need to carefully consider some of the drawbacks that may come with hiring minors, such as legal risks.
-Hiring minors will not be worth it for every business, so you’ll have to weigh the pros and cons.
+Hiring minors is not going to be worth it for everyone, and the last thing you want is to end up feeling like a professional babysitter.

 Depending on the role and your company’s needs, a worker doesn’t necessarily have to be 18 or older to serve your business well.
 There are multiple upsides to employing minors.